xfce-mirror/xfdesktop/.gitlab/issue_templates/default.md

 * OS distribution and version:
 * Overall Xfce version:
 * xfdesktop version (git hash if not a release):
+* thunar version (if issue related to file/launcher icons):
 * Windowing system (X11/Wayland):
 * Compositor and version (if Wayland):
 * GTK Theme: